1967–71 Gazan insurgency

 Between 1967 and 1971, the Palestinian Gaza Strip was in a state of heightened unrest and violence.
-Beginning with the Israeli occupation of the Gaza Strip following the Six Day War, the period would see a combination of an insurgency by fedayeen factions and civil disobedience by the civilian population.
+Beginning with the Israeli occupation of the Gaza Strip following the Six-Day War, the period would see a combination of an insurgency by fedayeen factions and civil disobedience by the civilian population.
 The unrest would largely come to an end in 1971 as a result of an extensive pacification campaign led by Israeli general Ariel Sharon.
 According to Nathan Shachar, during this period, "Affairs in the Strip never came close to the degree of relative calm achieved in the West Bank...
 There was never one calm week in the Strip, and during 1969 the Israelis seemed to be losing their grip."

 Background

 Between 1948 and 1967, the Gaza Strip was occupied by Egypt.
 Beginning in the early 1960s, the Egyptian government began to relax its restrictions on Palestinian political activity in Gaza, leading to the creation of the semi-elected Palestinian Legislative Council, the General Federation of Trade Unions in Gaza, the Palestinian Women's Society and the Palestine Liberation Army.
-Following the Israeli military's victory in the Six Day War in 1967, the Israeli government began an occupation of the Palestinian West Bank and Gaza Strip, the Syrian Golan Heights, and the Egyptian Sinai Peninsula.
+Following the Israeli military's victory in the Six-Day War in 1967, the Israeli government began an occupation of the Palestinian West Bank and Gaza Strip, the Syrian Golan Heights, and the Egyptian Sinai Peninsula.

 Insurgency

-In an October 1970 article for The New York Times, James Feron noted that "the Gaza Strip re mains the only area occupied by Israel in the six‐day war where terrorism continues unabated.
+In an October 1970 article for The New York Times, James Feron noted that "the Gaza Strip re mains the only area occupied by Israel in the Six‐Day War where terrorism continues unabated.
 Several times a week the military governor issues reports of killings, grenade attacks and sabotage.
 Most of the victims are Arabs, some of them marked as suspected collaborators with Israel."

 The most prominent of the militant groups was the leftist Popular Front for the Liberation of Palestine.

 Civil disobedience and riots

+IDF unit searching for members of Arab activist groups in the occupied Gaza Strip, in 1969.

 According to American scholar Sara Roy, "in addition to the guerilla fighting that permeated life in the Strip, civil disobedience became widespread.
 Student demonstrations, consumer boycotts of Israeli goods, and public demands by political officials for an end to the occupation, exarcerbated an already volatile situation."

 One example of such civil disobedience was a May 1968 women's campaign that blocked roads and marched on the Israeli military governor's offices.

-Some demonstrations by Gazan civilians during this period developped into riots, such a February 1969 riot by schoolgirls in Gaza that also sparked riots in the West Bank.
+Some demonstrations by Gazan civilians during this period developed into riots, such a February 1969 riot by schoolgirls in Gaza that also sparked riots in the West Bank.